arthi-ramachandran/marklogic/README.md

 EXPOSE 7997 7998 7999 8000 8001 8002 8040 8041 8042
 ```

+Please notice that the MarkLogic installer ( .msi ) file on windows should be in the same directory in which the Dockerfile is kept.

-## Creating ML9 docker image on windows
+## Creating MarkLogic docker image on windows
-To build the image, you will need to have the .msi file for ML9 in same directory that has the Dockerfile.
-Here is the link to get the ML9 [ Marklogic 9 early access ] (http://marklogicea.staging.wpengine.com/account/login/?redirect_to=http://marklogicea.staging.wpengine.com/) for windows.
+To build the image, you will need to have the .msi file for ML in same directory that has the Dockerfile.
+Here is the link to get the ML [ Marklogic 8 installer ] (http://developer.marklogic.com/products) for windows.

 ```
 cd .to.path.that.has.Dockerfile.
 docker build ml9-windows-nightly .
  where ml9-windows is the name of the docker image that is built
  ```
-## Starting  ML9 docker container on windows
+## Starting  MarkLogic docker container on windows
 ```
 docker run -d -p 8000-8004:8000-8004 --name win-ml9 ml9-windows-nightly POWERSHELL -c "net start MarkLogic;ping -t localhost"